An-s-h/JavaGame/AboutTheGame.md

 #Board Class: This class extends JPanel and serves as the main game board where all the game elements are drawn and managed.

-#Player and Enemy Classes: These classes represent the player character and enemy obstacles, respectively.
+#Player and Enemy Classes: These classes represent the player character and enemy obstacles(inspired from pokemon game used a Pokemon as enemy), respectively.
 They handle their positions, movements, and rendering on the game board.

 #Game Loop: The game loop is implemented using a Timer object, which triggers periodic updates to the game state and rendering.